classgraph/classgraph/Zero-Bugs-Commitment.md

 ### THIS DOCUMENT IS IN THE PUBLIC DOMAIN

-* Please share freely, and encourage others to share.
-* You are strongly encouraged to make this commitment yourself for software that you develop or maintain, and to encourage others to do the same.
+You are strongly encouraged to share this commitment, to make this commitment yourself for software that you develop or maintain, and to encourage others to do the same.

-* You can add the following wording to your homepage, linking to this document, or to your own copy or your own version of this document:
+You can add the following wording to your homepage, linking to this document, or to your own copy or your own version of this document:

-    This project adheres to the **[Zero Bugs Commitment](https://github.com/classgraph/classgraph/blob/master/Zero-Bugs-Commitment.md)**.
+    **This project adheres to the [Zero Bugs Commitment](https://github.com/classgraph/classgraph/blob/master/Zero-Bugs-Commitment.md).**

-### Version history:
+#### Version history:

 0.1: Original version (author: Luke Hutchison -- http://twitter.com/LH )